chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 ltrace is a debugging utility in Linux, used to display the calls a userland application makes to shared libraries.
 It does this by hooking into the dynamic loading system, allowing it to insert shims which display the parameters which the applications uses when making the call, and the return value which the library call reports. ltrace can also trace Linux system calls.
 Because it uses the dynamic library hooking mechanism, ltrace cannot trace calls to libraries which are statically linked directly to the target binary.

-NOTE: ktrace is a utility included with certain versions of BSD Unix and Mac OS X that traces kernel interaction with a program and dumps it to disk for debugging and analysis.
+**NOTE**: ktrace is a utility included with certain versions of BSD Unix and Mac OS X that traces kernel interaction with a program and dumps it to disk for debugging and analysis.
 It is somewhat similar to Linux's strace, except much faster - with strace, every system call executed by the program being traced requires context switch to the tracing program and back, while with ktrace, tracing is actually performed by the kernel, so no additional context switches are required.

 ## 19.6 OOPS